jeffwilliams/calc/README.md

     exp2(p1): calculates 2^p1, the base-2 exponential of p1.
 This function only has the precision of a float64. floor(p1): floor.
 This function only has the precision of a float64. gamma(p1): gamma function.
-This function only has the precision of a float64. hypot(p1, p2): calculates sqrt(p1*p1 + p2*p2).
+This function only has the precision of a float64. hex_to_ipv4(p1): Convert a hex value to an IPv4 address hypot(p1, p2): calculates sqrt(p1*p1 + p2*p2).
 This function only has the precision of a float64. j0(p1): order zero bessel function of the first kind.
 This function only has the precision of a float64. j1(p1): order one bessel function of the first kind.
-This function only has the precision of a float64. lbs_n_oz_to_kg(p1, p2): convert pounds and ounces to kg log(p1): natural logarithm.
+This function only has the precision of a float64. lbs_n_oz_to_kg(p1, p2): convert pounds and ounces to kg li(p1, p2): return element at index p2 in list p1 llen(p1): return length of a list
+    log(p1): natural logarithm.
 This function only has the precision of a float64. log10(p1): base-10 logarithm.
 This function only has the precision of a float64. log2(p1): base-2 logarithm.
-This function only has the precision of a float64. now(): return the number of milliseconds since epoch roll(p1, p2): roll p1 dice each having p2 sides and sum the outcomes sin(p1): sine.
+This function only has the precision of a float64. lrev(p1): return a copy of list p1 with elements in reverse order lrp(p1, p2): return a list consisting of p1 repeated p2 times now(): return the number of milliseconds since epoch roll(p1, p2): roll p1 dice each having p2 sides and sum the outcomes sin(p1): sine.
 This function only has the precision of a float64.